Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 • The unique perspective you bring to celebrations

-• The moment you realized this was your calling
+• The moment you realized this was the work you were meant to do

 • The way you think differently about weddings